50th Anniversary Faith Community UMC from Faith Community UMC on Vimeo.

 On a Sunday morning in 1969, the new building was ready.
 As the story goes, “We marched from the Hopewell School to the open door of our new church, singing ‘O For a Thousand Tongues to Sing’ and praising God.”
 The small but loyal and hardworking congregation was a testimonial to the scripture that says, “I was glad when they said to me, let us go into the house of the Lord.”
 (Psalm 122:1) 1

 Since then, Faith Community has grown tremendously.
 Several building projects have happened along the way, including construction of our current sanctuary in 1989.
-Several senior pastors — Rodney Vernon, Stanley Lawrence, Roland Fierce, David Bridgman, Randy Stearns, and current senior pastor Tim Waugh — have served our congregation.
+Several senior pastors — Rodney Vernon, Stanley Lawrence, Roland Fierce, David Bridgman, Randy Stearns, Tim Waugh and current senior pastor Andy Wagner — have served our congregation.

 In addition to building projects and increasing our membership, Faith Community has also grown in the types of worship offered to our congregation.
 In the mid-nineties, Faith Community offered only traditional-style worship.
 Then in 1995, church leaders took the bold step to expand our worship opportunities so that more people, and new people, could connect to God.